-There are some outdoor ideas, some indoor ideas and some general safety tips for seniors so they can enjoy this holiday with their loved ones.
+There are some outdoor ideas, some indoor ideas and some general and heat-related safety tips for seniors so they can enjoy this holiday with their loved ones.

 No matter how you choose to celebrate, the Fourth of July is a great time to show your patriotism and enjoy the company of loved ones.
 So get out there and have some fun!